iluvjava/Maths/Notebook 2.0/Math 999/Variatioional Auto Encoder (AE, VAE).md

 For background, we need to know about Auto encoder first.

-Auto encoder is a Neuro network that takes in features in the higher dimension and then maps it to a layer that is on a much smaller dimension, and then it tries to reconstruct the original sample by expanding the features hiding in the latent space.
+Auto encoder is a Neural network that takes in features in the higher dimension and then maps it to a layer that is on a much smaller dimension, and then it tries to reconstruct the original sample by expanding the features hiding in the latent space.

 This allows us to essentially construct higher dimensional features using lower dimensional featurese.
 No labels are used to train this.